 Technological disruption is prompting every insurance company to take action and find out how to make smart contracts work for them.
 The benefits of using smart contracts in the insurance industry are substantial.

 Less fraud through transparency.
 This particular advantage of smart contracts in insurance is possible because of the decentralized and open nature of blockchains.
 With no owner, anyone can see any transaction logged in a blockchain database.
-If any changes to a smart contract are made, all parties will see it and no inconsistencies will be missed.
+If any changes to insurance smart contracts are made, all parties will see it and no inconsistencies will be missed.

 Task automation.
 With the blockchain, all smart contract-related processes are automated and rendered securely.
-Eliminating the need for mediators and human input is the key benefit of using smart contracts in insurance.
+Eliminating the need for mediators and human input is the key benefit of using smart contract insurance.
 This lessens the risk of manipulation by third-party participants.
-Moreover, when building a smart contract, insurance companies can review procedures and processes in a more transparent and convenient way.
+Moreover, applied for smart contracts insurance, blockchain allows companies to review their procedures and processes in a more transparent and convenient way.